-Face painting is an amazing colorful world!
-Whether you have been asked to face paint as a volunteer for the very first time in your life, you’re a mom that wants to enhance your child’s birthday party, you want to make some extra money with face painting, or you want to learn how to face paint just for fun… this GUIDE is for you!
+Embark on the vibrant journey of face painting for beginners!
+Whether you have been asked to face paint as a volunteer for the very first time in your life, you’re a mom who wants to enhance your child’s birthday party, you want to make some extra money with face painting, or you want to learn how to face paint just for fun… this GUIDE is for you!

 In this detailed face painting tutorial you will find out the best face paint brands, how much a beginner’s kit will cost you and what to put into it.
 You’ll learn to face paint a selection of pretty, easy and quick designs and much more.